sbjacobs231/web_scraper/README.md

 # web_scraper

-This command line application scrapes the website: http://www.shirts4mike.com/ for all their t-shirt information and converts it into a csv file.
+This command line application uses node.js and scrapes the website: http://www.shirts4mike.com/ for all their t-shirt information (name, price, image url, and web address and converts it into a csv file.

 Download the repository, install the dependencies then run the command "npm start" to scrape the website.

-NPM's: json2csv, cheerio, dateformat, eslint(for testing)
+Used eslint for testing.